Beneful brings, this post is brought to you by Beneful on behalf of #NationalDogWeek and #FriendsWithBeneful. All opinions are my own.

 - BFFs: More than eight-in-10 dog owners surveyed (82%) agree that their dog is one of their best friends.

-- More insightful than humans?: Nearly six-in-10 (58%) of respondents agree their dog understands them like no human could.
+- More insightful than humans?: Nearly six-in-10 (58%) of respondents agree their dog understands them as no human could.

 - Interestingly, female dog owners feel an even stronger connection with their dogs than their male counterparts.
 Two-thirds (64%) of women surveyed agree their dogs understand them like no human could, compared to just 50% of men.